-Functional fitness involves using exercises that enhance and strengthen the muscles groups and movements we use in our daily lives.
+Functional fitness involves using exercises that enhance and strengthen the muscle groups and movements we use in our daily lives.
 Much like a baseball player performs specific exercises to strengthen their lower back, shoulders, and arms to become a better hitter, functional fitness uses specific exercises to allow our muscles to work more efficiently when we complete the tasks we perform on a daily basis.
-For example, squats helps us get out of chairs or out of our cars and stretches help us to reach higher to grab something off a shelf.
+For example, squats help us get out of chairs or out of our cars, and stretches help us reach higher to grab something off a shelf.

 Stretching and using exercises that rely on your own body weight for resistance are the best way to start.
-When you swim, the water only applies the amount of resistance placed upon it, which makes it an ideal exercise for someone who isn’t as active as they should be.
-Stretching improves circulation and improves both range of motion and flexibility.
+When you swim, the water only applies the amount of resistance placed upon it, making it an ideal exercise for someone who isn’t as active as they should be.
+Stretching improves circulation and improves both your range of motion and flexibility.

 For someone who has experienced a stroke or any type of devastating injury, functional fitness helps bring back your ability to perform tasks such as standing up from a chair, moving furniture, cleaning your home, or even doing simple yard work.

-Curls – Curls for both arms and legs help to strengthen and tone the muscles, allowing them to perform more efficiently in terms of lifting, pulling, pushing, and putting things into motion.
+Curls – Curls for both arms and legs help strengthen and tone the muscles, allowing them to perform more efficiently when lifting, pulling, pushing, and putting things into motion.

-Forward lunges – Helps build the muscles needed to climb stairs or inclines; also increases the flexibility of the hips
+Forward lunges – Helps build the muscles needed to climb stairs or inclines and increases the hips’ flexibility.

-Side lunges – Keeps hip flexors toned and standing, turning, and pulling (great for when you run the vacuum or sweep/mop the floor)
+Side lunges – Keeps hip flexors toned while standing, turning, and pulling (great for when you run the vacuum or sweep/mop the floor).

-Once you know the type of movements your body makes on a regular basis, you can identify exercises to help perform your day to day activities.
+Once you know the type of movements your body makes regularly, you can identify exercises to help perform your day-to-day activities.
 The result is a lowered risk of possible injury and the ability to move without pain and discomfort.

 Functional fitness is based on a few solid principles that relate to how our body works as a whole.
 They include: